Legal matters

 The content of any policies developed by the board is at the discretion of the board (so long as the board is in compliance with the NSBA).

-Any policy developed by the board must be adopted by a by-law of the board passed at a public meeting.
+Any policy developed by the board should be adopted by a by-law of the board.
 The ministry encourages the board to allow public discussion in respect of a policy in advance of adopting it.

 The board is permitted to amend any policy by by-law as it sees fit.